 The electromagnetic spectrum is defined as the distribution of a number of electromagnetic waves as a function of wavelength, frequency, or wave number.
-The EM spectrum exhibits both wave-like and particle-like properties.
-The behaviour of the shortest wavelengths is dominated by wave characteristics, whereas the behaviour of short-wavelength X-rays and gamma rays is dominated by photon aspects, yet the fundamental laws that govern all wavelengths apply to all of them.
-The wave-particle duality that both concepts require is most frequently encountered in the optical range, a range where the waves are in or near the visible range.
+The EM wave exhibits both wave-like and particle-like properties.
+The behaviour of the longest wavelengths is dominated by wave characteristics, whereas the behaviour of the short wavelengths X-rays and gamma rays is dominated by photon aspects, yet the fundamental laws that govern all wavelengths apply to all of them.
+The wave-particle duality concept that requires both wave and particle characteristics is most frequently encountered in the optical range, a range where the waves are in or near the visible range.

 The propagation of light is determined by its wave nature, which is analyzed using Maxwell’s equations.
-On the other hand, the interaction with matter is determined by quantum mechanics.
+On the other hand, the interaction with matter, which is determined by its particle nature, is analyzed using quantum mechanics.
 The radiations of the electromagnetic spectrum are characterized by their wavelength λ and frequency ν, which are related by,

 where c is the velocity at which electromagnetic radiation propagates in free space, 3 × 108 m/s.